 Lyme Disease is a growing health threat everywhere.
 In the U.S. alone, some 300,000 people are diagnosed with Lyme Disease each year, according to the Centers for Disease Control and Prevention (CDC).
 But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation by many doctors treating Lyme that the actual number is much higher.
 Reports of Lyme continue to rise across the globe.

 Untreated Lyme can be a frightening story, as told by many sufferers including science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
 Check out her article “Why You Should be Afraid of Lyme Disease” here.

 Infections spread by ticks can lead to myriad devastating symptoms, both mental and physical.
 The longer the bacteria roam the body, the more entrenched they become—and the longer it can take for treatment to improve your health.

 Incredible but true: Misinformation about Lyme means countless people aren’t getting treated soon enough to avoid the nightmare of chronic Lyme, even though it’s treatable.

 People are told so many things erroneously:

 “You didn’t see a tick bite or get a bull’s-eye rash so you aren’t infected.”
 The truth?
 As many a half the people diagnosed never saw a tick; many more never got the rash.

 Or, “You can’t have Lyme, it doesn’t exist in our area” — when in fact Lyme does occur where they live.

 Or, “Your test is negative, so you don’t have Lyme.”
 Lyme testing is imperfect; a negative test result doesn’t necessarily mean there’s no Lyme infection.

-If you’ve had any of these experiences, it would be great to hear from you in the comments section below.
+If you’ve had any of these experiences, it would be great to hear from you in the comments section (see link up top).
 People from more than 100 countries have visited this site.
 We can all learn from each other.